HaywireInteractive/OnAllFronts-Public/README.md

 # Development Environment Setup

+1. Install Visual Studio 2022.
-1. [Build UE5 from source](https://docs.unrealengine.com/5.0/en-US/building-unreal-engine-from-source/).
-This is currently needed because it fixes a [bug in StateTree](https://forums.unrealengine.com/t/why-is-statetree-triggering-an-array-index-out-of-bounds-exception/617609).
+1. [Build UE5 from source](https://docs.unrealengine.com/5.0/en-US/building-unreal-engine-from-source/) using [this fork](https://github.com/LeroyTechnologies/UnrealEngine/tree/ue5-main-with-ParallelForEachEntityChunk).
+This is currently needed because it fixes a [bug in StateTree](https://forums.unrealengine.com/t/why-is-statetree-triggering-an-array-index-out-of-bounds-exception/617609) and it re-adds ParallelForEachEntityChunk to Mass Entity Processors which is needed for performance reasons.
-    1. Ensure you have [this commit](https://github.com/EpicGames/UnrealEngine/commit/6178e39cc4f6c1bca9872d231d87086530c29dd6).
-It's in the [ue5-main branch](https://github.com/EpicGames/UnrealEngine/tree/ue5-main).
-    1. Ensure you are using Visual Studio 2022.
 1. Clone this repo.
 1. Open project in UE5.
 1. The following content is large and unmodified from source, so it's Git ignored.
 Add it to the project manually: